Gaiety Theatre, Isle of Man: Current use

 Today the theatre continues with productions by local companies and touring productions of musicals, drama and opera.
 It now forms a part of the VillaGaiety complex together with the Villa Marina, a nearby 1,620 capacity auditorium.

 The Gaiety Theatre featured on Isle of Man commemorative stamps in 1987, 1994 and 2000.

 Friends of the Gaiety

-In 1978 the organisation Friends of the Gaiety was formed to help attract larger audiences to the theatre as well as undertaking fundraising.
+In 1978, the organisation Friends of the Gaiety was formed to undertake fundraising for the theatre’s restoration, and to assist with day-to-day operations.

 Filmography

 In February 2008, The Gaiety hosted a Hollywood movie, Me and Orson Welles.
 The film starred Zac Efron, Christian McKay and Claire Danes.
 The Gaiety replicated the Mercury Theatre in New York in 1937.